-You can mount different tools (end effectors) to the robot flange using any combination of the eight tapped holes available on the robot flange.
-Do not use bolts that extend beyond 6 mm to mount the tool.
+You can mount different tools (end effectors) to the robot flange four M5 tapped holes on the robot flange.
+For compatibility with existing tools that we offer with Dorna 2 series robots, there are two M3 tapped holes on the robot flange that could be used for tool mounting as well.
+Do not use bolts that extend beyond 5 mm to mount the tool.
 Very long screws can press against the bottom of the tool flange and damage the robot.